babu3009/synthetic-data-platform/docs/LLM_DISCOVERY.md

 1. Set project LLM settings (`provider_id` + `model_id` + optional temperature/top_p/max_tokens).
 2. Enable guardrails or JSON mode depending on provider capabilities.
 3. Use inference or provider suggestion endpoints with confirmed configuration.

+## Default Model Workflow

+This is the recommended flow to establish and manage a provider default model and apply it to a project:

+1. Discover models for the provider.
+The first discovery assigns a default automatically if none exists.
+2. In the Providers page, you can change the default via the inline models list (radio toggle) or from the Discover drawer using “Make Default”.
+  - The UI provides confirmation, optimistic UI feedback, and a11y status updates.
+  - If a rate limit (HTTP 429) occurs, the UI will back off briefly and retry once.
+3. In the Project LLM Settings page, click “Use provider default” to quickly align the project’s selected model with the provider’s default.
+4. Advanced knobs (temperature, top_p, max_tokens) and guardrails can be adjusted per project.

+Notes:
+- Newly discovered or updated models in a discovery run are highlighted in the drawer.
+- Server-side audit/metrics may record discovery and default changes when enabled.
+- Back-end guardrails like enforcing a single default per provider are recommended.